bitfield/gotestdox/README.md

 TestValidIsFalseForInvalidInputs
 ```

-We can transform them into straightforward sentences that express the desired behaviour, by running `gotestdox`:
+We can transform them into readably-spaced sentences that express the desired behaviour, by running `gotestdox`:

 **`gotestdox`**